1992 San Diego Chargers season: Week 5: vs. Seattle Seahawks

-An early touchdown set the Chargers on the way to their first victory under Bobby Ross.
-On the fifth play of the game, San Diego had a 2nd and 10 at their own 33.
-Humphries found Miller racing along the left sideline, the receiver catching the ball in stride at the Seattle 40 and outpacing the defense to score with ease.
+On the fifth play of the game, San Diego had a 2nd and 10 at its own 33.
+Humphries found Miller racing along the left sideline, the receiver catching the ball in stride at the Seattle 40 and outpacing the defense to score.
 After forcing a punt, the Chargers moved into field goal range with back-to-back receptions of 14 and 19 yards by Miller and Lewis.
 Humphries then fumbled while being sacked on third down, but Leo Goeas recovered, allowing Carney to extend the lead with a 49-yard kick.
 The Seahawks responded with a 15-play, 70-yard drive that ended with a John Kasay field goal.
-The following Charger drive was extended by an illegal contact penalty as Humphries threw incomplete on fourth down, but San Diego came up empty-handed when Carney missed a 34-yarder.
-Late in the half, Anthony Blaylock intercepted Seattle's backup quarterback Dan McGwire at the Seattle 31 to set up another scoring chance.
+The following Chargers drive was extended by an illegal contact penalty as Humphries threw incomplete on fourth down, but San Diego came up empty-handed when Carney missed a 34-yard kick.
+Late in the half, Anthony Blaylock intercepted Seattle's backup quarterback Dan McGwire at the Seattle 31-yard line to set up another scoring chance.
 Four consecutive carries by Bernstine moved the ball to the 7; Humphries was then sacked before twice throwing incomplete, but an illegal use of hands penalty gave the Chargers a fresh set of downs, and Humphries found Miller for a 5-yard touchdown two plays later, making the score 17–3 with 12 seconds remaining in the half.

-The Charger offense was less effective in the second half, with their first two possessions both three-and-outs.
+The Chargers offense was less effective in the second half, with their first two possessions both three-and-outs.
 For the Seahawks, Chris Warren's 52-yard carry set up a field goal late in the 3rd quarter.
-Carney missed another field goal on the next drive, coming up short on a 51-yarder, but Seattle failed to cross midfield on their final four drives.
+Carney missed another field goal on the next drive, coming up short on a 51-yarder, but Seattle failed to cross midfield on its final four drives.

-Miller finished with 9 catches for 142 yards and two touchdowns, accounting for the majority of Stan Humphries' 200 passing yards.
+Miller finished with 9 catches for 142 yards and two touchdowns, accounting for the majority of Humphries' 200 passing yards.
 San Diego's defense allowed only 70 net passing yards, while collecting four sacks and three interceptions.